 Russia is also making moves to protect its citizens and the foreigners visiting the country.
-Although the Russian population is still relatively unaffected by the virus, no risk is going to be taken.
+The government stated that no risk is going to be taken.

-Just at the end of 2019, the government had launched new electronic visas that allow foreign citizens to obtain a travel authorization for specific Russian regions online in minutes.
-Chinese travelers are among the eligible nationals.
+Just at the end of 2019, the Russian authorities had launched new electronic visas that allow foreign citizens to obtain a travel authorization for specific Russian regions online in minutes.
+Citizens from countries now heavily affected by the novel coronavirus are among the eligible nationals.

 This is just one of the many plans — including airport and infrastructure renovations and new direct flights — in place to boost international tourism and attract foreign investment and arrivals.

 However, Russia has now had to take precautionary steps back.
 The first one was to cancel flights to China.
 Then, entry into Russia was forbidden for almost all foreign visitors.